Do you feel left out as you read God’s ‘Story’?

-In our whirlwind progress through the Historical Backbone of the Bible, we’re bound to pass over events, people, and concepts that call for more attention.
-Covenant is one of these important subjects that is woven throughout the fabric of the Bible.
+In our whirlwind progress through the Bible’s Historical Backbone, we are bound to overlook events, people, and concepts that require more attention.
+Covenant is one of these important subjects woven throughout the Bible’s fabric.

-Let’s take a moment to consider this concept of ‘covenant’.
+Let’s take a moment to introduce this concept of ‘covenant.’

-In the Ancient Near East kings entered into treaties – much like countries today.
-Some of these were peace treaties ending wars, others established alliances.
+In the Ancient Near East, kings entered into treaties or covenants—much like countries today.
+Some of these were peace treaties ending wars, and others established alliances.

-In a similar way, God entered into a covenant with Abraham.
-We are introduced to the broad terms of this covenant in Genesis 12:1-3:
+Similarly, God entered into a covenant with Abraham.
+Genesis 12:1-3 introduces us to the broad terms of this covenant:

 The LORD[1] had said to Abram, “Leave your country, your people and your father's household and go to the land I will show you.
 I will make you into a great nation and I will bless you; I will make your name great, and you will be a blessing.
 I will bless those who bless you, and whoever curses you I will curse; and all peoples on earth will be blessed through you.”

-Later, God elaborated upon and confirmed, the covenant with the people of Israel at Sinai (Exodus 19:3-6).
+Later, God elaborated upon and confirmed the covenant with the people of Israel at Sinai—the designated descendants of Abraham (Exodus 19:3-6).

-Let’s return to the Historical Backbone of the Bible with a brief survey of the books of Joshua and Judges.
+Let’s return to the Historical Backbone of the Bible (click the link to download your free guide) with a brief survey of the books of Joshua and Judges.

-In Joshua 1 we learn that Moses has died, and the people of Israel are poised to cross the River Jordan and enter the land that God had promised to them.
+In Joshua 1, we learn that Moses has died, and the people of Israel are poised to cross the River Jordan and enter the land God promised them.

-This book may raise some concerns as you read (e.g., the invasion and killing of its inhabitants).
+As you read, this book may raise some concerns (e.g., the invasion and killing of its inhabitants).
 At this point, our goal is to grasp something of the Historical Backbone of the Bible.
-We’ll have to come back later and wrestle with some of these other important issues.
+We’ll have to return later and wrestle with some of these other important issues.

 3. Dividing the land (13:1-21:45) – note the recurrence of “divide” or “dividing” (halaq).